moodle/devdocs/docs/guides/moodleapp/development/plugins-upgrade-guide.md

 Please notice that you **cannot** use async/await, as they aren't part of ES6 and Android WebView 61 doesn't support them.

-One issue that can break your plugin’s JavaScript is extending classes.
+One issue that can break your plugin's JavaScript is extending classes.
 In Ionic 3, when your plugin extends a class it's actually getting a function.
 In Ionic 5, your plugin will receive a JavaScript class and can be extended using class syntax:

 Here's an example to create a subclass of `CoreContentLinksModuleIndexHandler`: